MicrosoftDocs/intellicode/docs/intellicode-suggestions.md

 Suggestions is turned on by default in Visual Studio 16.6 and newer.
 If you wish to turn it off, choose **Tools** > **Options**, **IntelliCode General** tab, and then switch **C# suggestions** to **Disabled**:

-After you change this setting, close any open files, and reopen them.
+After you change this setting, either restart Visual Studio, or close any open files and reopen them to activate IntelliCode suggestions in them.